proconsule/libusbdvd/README.md

 - DECSS Algo
 - Blu-ray support

+For a list of tested device refer to [Compatibility List](https://github.com/proconsule/libusbdvd/COMPAT.md)

 There is a C++ and C interface (the c program must be linked against -lstdc++)

 C Example